jaganmn/macpan-workshop/companion-materials.md

 The models in the model library are intended to provide a place to start, so let’s get started doing this.

+**MJ: Is a "model" or "model specification" an R object or a file (an R script)?
+As a naive reader, to this point, it's very ambiguous.
+I think that you should lay out at the start of this section that there are two ways to build an object: (1) construct a new call to `mp_model_spec`, possibly by editing an existing call stored in an R script that lives somewhere; (2) use R functions to mutate an existing R object.
+As a naive reader, I was confused two times.
+My initial expectation was that "modifying" meant "mutating".
+Then, after starting to read this section, I was convinced that "modifying" meant constructing a new call and evaluating it.
+Then, I learned that "mutating" was possible all along.
+So it was pretty jarring ...**

 | <img src="images/exercise.svg" width="120" />                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 |:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Follow the advice [here](https://canmod.github.io/macpan2/articles/example_models.html#modifying-examples) to create two copies of the [SIR](https://github.com/canmod/macpan2/tree/main/inst/starter_models/sir) model: one called SI and one called SEIR.
 Place both of these models in a directory on your computer called `macpan-workshop-library`.
 Or just do one model as time permits.<br><br>Simplify the model called SI so that it is an SI model (check your work [here](https://github.com/canmod/macpan2/tree/main/inst/starter_models/si)).<br><br>Add flows to the model called SEIR so that it becomes an SEIR model (check your work [here](https://github.com/canmod/macpan2/tree/main/inst/starter_models/seir)).<br><br>Simulate a time-series of incidence from one of these models and plot it. |

+**MJ: It is extremely dizzying to be continually redirected to other pages.
+One ends up with several tabs open, and it becomes laborious to get through the material.
+It should be a goal to make things a bit more self-contained, even if you have to repeat stuff that's already documented somewhere else.**

 The previous exercise described one approach to modifying existing models, which involves copying a directory and editing the files in that